-Recall in the $e$ odd case that for $\lambda$ of even weight $w$ and all the corresponding partitions had the same $2e$-bar weight $w/2$.
+Recall that when $e$ is odd and $\lambda$ has even weight $w$, all the corresponding partitions had the same $2e$-bar weight $w/2$.
 In this situation, with $e$ even, the $2e$-bar weight of $\tau$ can be less, with the ``difference" made up for by $e\gamma.$

 The next step in the bijection is to calculate the $2e$-bar quotient of $\tau.$ Since $\tau$ has distinct odd parts, its $2e$-bar quotient is a tuple $(\rho^1,\rho^2, \cdots, \rho^{e/2})$ with $2e$-bar weight $\tilde{w}=\sum_i |\rho^i|$ and